The complete guide to using real world data and evidence in clinical trials and research

 Watch the clip below from our recent webinar, where Dr Sandeep Pawar, PhD, Head of Ecosystem Partnerships, Verana Health discusses the key aspects of RWD that global regulators are considering.

-9. Emerging trends and future directions for RWD/E
+9. Emerging trends and future directions for real world data and evidence

 Emerging trends in RWD suggest a shift towards more robust data collection methodologies, including wearables and mobile apps.
 These larger and varied additional data sources demand advanced analytics like machine learning and AI to derive meaningful insights efficiently.